jucr-io/.github/profile/README.md

 - **DynamoDB**: AWS DynamoDB offers a fast and flexible NoSQL database service for applications that need consistent, single-digit millisecond latency at any scale.
 It's ideal for handling high-throughput workloads and ensuring low-latency responses.

 - **MongoDB**: As a NoSQL database, MongoDB provides flexibility in handling unstructured data.
 It supports our need for scalable, high-performance data storage, especially for applications that require rapid development cycles.

+- **ELK Stack**: We leverage the ELK stack (Elasticsearch, Logstash, and Kibana) for centralized logging and monitoring.
+We primarily use Elasticsearch for performative queries, enabling us to quickly search and analyze large volumes of data.
+This setup improves our ability to troubleshoot and maintain system performance.

+- **Apache Flink**: Flink is used for real-time stream processing, enabling us to perform complex event processing and analytics on data streams with low latency and high throughput.
+This allows us to make informed decisions based on real-time insights.

+- **Datadog**: For observability and monitoring, we utilize Datadog to track application performance, monitor infrastructure health, and gain insights into user behavior.
+Datadog provides powerful analytics and visualization tools, allowing us to ensure the reliability and efficiency of our services.

 In addition to our toolchain, our architecture is heavily influenced by the following principles: